dais-ita/dais-ita.github.io/dais/showcase/closeout_event.md

   </tbody>
 </table>

-## Demonstration Sessions

-These sessions cover a military issue and highlight how the latest science addresses this issue

-There will be some presented content and time for Q&A

-An Overview of the DAIS ITA Programme can be found [here](https://dais-legacy.org/)
+An Overview of the DAIS ITA Programme and summary of Achievements can be found [here](https://dais-legacy.org/)